KALANITHI-M/Product-Management-System/backend/README.md

 # Production Manager Backend

-This is the backend for the Production Manager app, built with Python Flask and MySQL.
+This is the backend for the Production Manager app, built with Python Flask(venu scripts environment) and MySQL.

 ## Setup Instructions